 The Coventry City stadium capacity is 32,609, making it one of the largest in League One and indeed throughout the Football League.

 The Coventry City stadium layout features four main stands.
-These are the Alan Higgs Charity Stand, previously known as the Coventry Evening Telegraph Stand and the North Stand; The Lloyds Pharmacy Stand, which is the only two tiered stand at the Ricoh Arena; the East Stand, previously called the NTL Stand and the Tesco Stand; and the South Stand, which is the stand used to house away supporters.
+These are the Alan Higgs Charity Stand, previously known as the Coventry Evening Telegraph Stand and the North Stand; The West Stand, which is the only two tiered stand at the Ricoh Arena; the East Stand, previously called the NTL Stand and the Tesco Stand; and the South Stand, which is the stand used to house away supporters.